 Observation And Interaction

 Many individual studies have shown that people, particularly children, who have more frequent interactions with animals develop more connection to them.
 And connection is one of the seeds of empathy.
 This is one reason why so many animal sanctuaries have on-site tour programs.
 They can invite visitors to observe, get to know, interact with, and celebrate farmed animals.
 However, it’s important to first determine whether on-site tours are feasible for your sanctuary and if so, establish and maintain appropriate emotional and physical safety measures for your residents and visitors.
-Research has also shown that animals who are allowed the autonomy to show agency (e.g. move the way they want to, including moving away from and towards the visitors of their choosing) and behave naturally without human intervention or handling, elicit more empathy in visitors.
+Research has also shown that animals who are allowed the The ability for individuals to have access to free movement, appropriate food, and the ability to reasonably avoid situations they wish to avoid. to show agency (e.g. move the way they want to, including moving away from and towards the visitors of their choosing) and behave naturally without human intervention or handling, elicit more empathy in visitors.
 The more time people responsibly spend with farmed animals, the more likely they are to build deep connections and relationships based on familiarity and shared experiences.

 Service-Learning Opportunities And Practice